NadaTO/dsq_hackathon/README.md

 The time is limited!
 You might split up your team into several roles, based on your skillset.
 For example:
-- Service / Backend developer
+- Service / Backend Developer
 - HMI Developer
 - Designer
 - Presentation & Business